 Magnesium keeps your immunity strong by improving the white blood cells’ ability to seek out and destroy germs.
 You can find it in various foods, such as dark chocolate, avocados, nuts, or bananas.
 If you need a supplement, Magnewill Rapid is a convenient solution with three highly bioavailable magnesium salts in powder form.

-Astaxanthin – a rising star
+Astaxanthin – a rising star for autumn troubles

 Astaxanthin is a red pigment that belongs to a group of chemicals called carotenoids.
 It occurs in certain algae and causes the pink-red colour in salmon.

 It is one of the most powerful antioxidants today.
 Thanks to its unique ability to pass the cell membrane, it protects cells from external and internal oxidative stress.

 Among other things, it can support our immune system by protecting cells from Reactive Oxygen Species, or ROS.
 Immune cells produce these Reactive Oxygen Species as a part of their anti-pathogen reaction.
 It also makes them vulnerable to oxidative stress.

 Astax + 3 Direct contains high quality astaxanthin from shellfish, enriched with vitamin C, zinc, and selenium.